AshkanRafiee/LastFM_Data_Remover/README.md

 After Logging into Your Account go to "https://www.last.fm/user/YOURUSERHERE/library/" and the Script Will Do the Entire job!

-Remember to Replace YOURUSERHERE with your EXACT username!
+Remember to Replace YOURUSERHERE with your EXACT username in both script codes and url!

 Enjoy!